The Four Types of Wedges in Golf

 If you're shopping for wedges, you may encounter six flex strengths, which we've listed below from least flex (most stiff) to most flex (least stiff):

-- Stiff flex: Golfers who drive 250-300 yards, usually with mid-to-low handicaps.
+- Stiff flex: Golfers who drive 250-300 yards usually have mid-to-low handicaps.

 - Senior flex: Golfers who drive 180-200 yards, usually older male golfers.